Edith Pye

 Edith Mary Pye (20 October 1876 – 16 December 1965) was an English midwife and International Relief Organizer.
-She worked in maternity hospitals for women refugees and was the president of the British Midwives Institute.
-Along with being a member of Friends Germany Emergency Committee, Red Cross, and the International Commission for the Assistance of Child Refugees.
-In 1907, she became Superintendent of District Nurses in London, following her lengthy career in international relief efforts and as a midwife.
-She died at her home in Somerset in 1965.
+She worked as a nurse and midwife in maternity hospitals for women refugees and was the president of the British Midwives Institute (now Royal College of Midwives) for 20 years.
+Along with being a member of Friends Germany Emergency Committee, Red Cross, and the International Commission for the Assistance of Child Refugees in 1907, she became Superintendent of District Nurses in London.
+Following her lengthy career in international relief efforts and as a midwife, she died at her home in Somerset in 1965.

 Early life

 She was born on 20 October 1876 in London, to William Arthur Pye JP, a wine merchant, and Margaret Thompson Kidston, daughter of James Burns Kidston of Glasgow.
-Her siblings included Sybil Pye, the bookbinder, the artist Ethel Pye and David Randall Pye, the scientist and father of the sculptor William Pye.
+Edith was the eldest of eight children including Sybil Pye, the bookbinder, the artist Ethel Pye and David Randall Pye, the scientist and father of the sculptor William Pye.
 Ethel and Sybil belonged to a circle of friends of Rupert Brooke, known as the Neo-pagans.

 Career

-Edith Pye became a registered midwife in 1906 from Clapham School of Midwifery.
-She became a member of the Society of Friends (Quakers) in 1908 and, with her friend Dr Hilda Clark, a physician and humanitarian aid worker, organized the Friends War Victim Relief in December 1914 at Chalons-sur-Marne.
-They organized a maternity hospital inside the war zone and helped women and children war victims in France.
-For these efforts, Pye was awarded the Legion d'honneur.
-In 1923, she traveled to China to continue relief work in association with the Women's International League.
-She organized the Friends' work in Spain during the Spanish Civil War and was involved with the International Commission for the Assistance of Child Refugees and the Women's International League for peace and freedom.
-During World War II, she supported the lifting of the allied blockade in an effort to allow food and medical supplies to be sent to starving people in Europe.
-She was a leading member of the Famine Relief Committee and she lobbied the Ministry of Economic Warfare.
-Between 1941 and 1955 she worked in both France and Greece while continuing her efforts for peace and war relief.
+Edith Pye became a registered midwife in 1906 from Clapham School of Midwifery under the leadership of Dr. Annie McCall.
+She trained as a nurse at the David Lewis Northern Hospital and by 1907 she became Central Superintendent of the Raynard District Nurses in London.
+She became a member of the Society of Friends (Quakers) in 1908 through her connections with her friend and lifelong partner, Dr Hilda Clark, a physician and humanitarian aid worker.

+In December 1914, Pye and Clark worked through the Friends War Victim Relief Committee, an official branch of the British Quakers, at Chalons-sur-Marne, France to help women and children of war victims.
+They focused on establishing maternity hospitals for women refugees and convalescent homes for sick women and children.
+In 1919 Pye was awarded the Legion d'honneur, a high honor in France, for her efforts rescuing children from the bombings.
+Later in 1919, Pye and Clark traveled to Vienna to provide medical aid to malnourished and refugee children affected by the famine.

+In 1923, she traveled alongside Camille Drevet to China, French Indochina, and Japan to continue relief work in association with the Women's International League.
+This trip was brought about by WILPF's stance against imperialism of any kind and the desire to establish closer contact with women in the East.
+Initially the women were suspected of being anticolonial agents and were closely watched by the male French colonists of Indochina.
+However, feminism and women's emancipation became the focal point of controversy surrounding their trip.
+Many of Pye's public lectures were focused on women's emancipation in the concept of tradition and domesticity.
+The Vietnamese Constitutionalists, who had originally arranged for the trip, saw both ladies as a threat to the traditional family structure due to their unmarried independent lifestyle.